QCDIS/vre_documetation/tutorials/README.md

 After you have selected the cells you want to compose a workflow with, click on the 'Add to Workspace' button.

+### Special Components

+In the 'Experiment Manager' page you can compose workflows using special components.
+These components are:
+* Splitter: This component is used to split an output array from a call into its elements and feed each element to the next cell.
+That way the next cell will be executed in parallel as many times as the number of elements in the array.
+* Merger: This component is used to merge the outputs of multiple cells into a single array.

 ### Cells Catalog
 The cells catalog contains all the cells that have been containerized.